Summer Camp Packing List

 What NOT to Bring

 Campers should NOT bring any of the following items to camp.
 If a camper brings anything listed below the item will be confiscated and either sent home or held until the end of the session.
-Additionally, campers found in possession of weapons, drugs, tobacco products, alcohol or drug paraphernalia will immediately be dismissed from camp and the item(s) will not be returned.
+Additionally, campers found in possession of weapons, drugs, tobacco products, alcohol or drug paraphernalia (including vape pens and Zyn pouches) will immediately be dismissed from camp and the item(s) will not be returned.

 • cash